auth0/docs/articles/architecture-scenarios/_includes/_authorization/_introduction.md

 :::

 <% if (platform === "b2b") { %>
-For many multi-organization applications, it is important to know which organization an access token applies to.
-Taking care to follow the [best practices](#Organization-Data-in-an-Access-Token) can save you time and effort.
+For multi-organization scenarios, it can often be important to know which organization an access token (or even an ID token) applies to.
+Taking care to follow the [best practices](#organization-data-in-an-access-token) can save you time and effort.
 <% } %>